-The Australian Securities and Investments Commission (ASIC) issues the ACN, a unique 9-digit number, to a business that is registered as a company.
+The Australian Securities and Investments Commission (ASIC) issues the ACN number, a unique 9-digit number, to a business that is registered as a company.
 The ACN serves as an identifier that lets the ASIC monitor company activities.
-The number also allows the public to determine a business’s structure.
+The number also allows the public to determine an ACN business’s structure.

 The ABN is similar to the ACN in the sense that it is used as an identifier for businesses in Australia.
 But what are their differences between an ABN and an ACN?
 They are are as follows:

 - ABN is a unique 11-digit number.

 - The Australian Tax Office (ATO) issues the number to businesses who apply for an ABN to monitor business activity and taxes.

 - The ATO requires all businesses in operating in Australia to have an ABN.
 Not all businesses need to have an ACN.